Tutorial - Getting Started with PCB Design

 Setting Up the Design Rules

-The design rules fall into 10 categories, which can then be further divided into design rule types.
-The design rules cover electrical, routing, manufacturing, placement and signal integrity requirements.
+Design rules are configured in the PCB Rules and Constraints Editor dialog, as shown below.
+The rules fall into 10 categories, which can then be further divided into design rule types.
+The rules cover electrical, routing, manufacturing, placement, high speed and signal integrity design requirements.

 - With the PCB as the active document, select Design » Rules from the menus.